uperl/Test-Script/README.md

 The intent of this module is to provide a series of basic tests for 80% of the testing you will need to do for scripts in the `script` (or `bin` as is also commonly used) paths of your Perl distribution.

+It also provides similar functions for testing programs that are not Perl scripts.

 Further, it aims to provide this functionality with perfect platform-compatibility, and in a way that is as unobtrusive as possible.